puzzle-org/amqp/README.md

  - Message interface has been renamed into MessageMetadata
  - Some specific features removed from WorkerContext
  - Getter for specific headers removed from MessageAdapter
+ - Message InMemory implementation (for unit testing purpose) has been changed

 **1.x -> 2.x**